Turn on Microsoft Teams features in your Office 365 organization

 Calls and meetings

-The Calls and meetings section lets you configure the following settings for your organization:
+Configure the following Calls and meetings settings for your organization:

 The maximum number of people in a meeting is 80.
 There can be 20 members in a private chat, including the user who created the chat.